hashrocket/slack-command-api/README.md

-# Slack Late API
+# Slack Command API

+This Sinatra API converts custom Slack commands into Bot messages.

+Example:
-This Sinatra API converts a Slack command `/late 10AM` to a text response **Hey team, I'm gonna be in around 10AM.**
+A `/late 10AM` command converts to a text response **Hey team, I'm gonna be in around 10AM.**

 ## Dependencies